Git lets you save different versions of your files to make it easier to work with a team, or to go back to previous saves.

 Rails Validations are essential for making sure your models accept the right values.

-Let's modify the default Devise user so that ours have names and usernames
+Let's modify the default Devise user so that our users have names and usernames

 I'll show you how to set up a controller, model, views, and routes for the full following functionality.